Appearance

 -- ReplicatedStorage.Libraries.PlayerState.PlayerStateConfig

-The Configuration module separates settings for server and client environments:
+The Configuration module separates settings for server and client environments, allowing you to customize PlayerState behavior without modifying core files:

 lua